jig/lisp/README.md

 There almost 100 implementations on almost 100 languages available on repository [kanaka/mal](https://github.com/kanaka/mal).

 This derived implementation is focused on _embedability_ in Go projects.
-See [mal main](./cmd/mal) for an example on how to embed it in Go code.
+See [lisp main](./cmd/lisp) for an example on how to embed it in Go code.

 Tested on Go version 1.17.